afmoleirinho96/algorithms-data-structures/README.md

-This repository has the purpose to study & show implementation of Alogrithms, Data Structures and solutions LeetCode/other platforms problems.
+This repository has the purpose to study & show implementation of Algorithms, Data Structures and solutions LeetCode/other platforms problems.